This information has been approved by Ahmad M. Rashid, MD (March 2021).

 4. Masks still provide protection against the more contagious variants

-Recently, different strains of the coronavirus-SARS-CoV-2, have been emerging in the U.K., South Africa and different parts of the world.
+Recently, different strains of the coronavirus-SARS-CoV-2, have been emerging in different parts of the world.
 Some of these variants appear to be more contagious, and more evasive.
 The studies done so far show that the current vaccines do seem effective against the new strains by preventing severe disease effectively.
 There are still some questions about vaccinated people getting mild to moderate disease from these new variants or if the strains will survive in the respiratory system of the vaccinated individuals, and spread to others more readily.
 What still works against these more contagious variants are the tried and tested methods of keeping the mask on and observing social distancing along with frequent handwashing.

 No, we are not.